soundcloud/soundcloud-ruby/README.md

 Will return true or false depending on if expires_at is in the past.

 #### Error Handling
-In case a request was not successful a Soundcloud::ResponseError will be raise.
+In case a request was not successful a Soundcloud::ResponseError will be raised.
 The original HTTParty response is available through Soundcloud::ResponseError#response.